keepitreal/rddt/README.md

 # RDDT
 Reddit client built with React

+## Live version:
+Visit https://rddt.netlify.app/ to see the app running

 To run:
 1. Clone the app
 2. Run `cd rddt` and then `yarn` to install dependencies